 A wide range of educational grants are awarded to schools, universities and other centres of learning that the Company supports, many of the recipients being from disadvantaged backgrounds.
 The principal scholarships and bursaries awarded by the Company are as follows.

 Awarded in memory of John Craythorne, a benefactor of the Company who was Master in 1559.
-They are tenable at Hertford, Keble and St. Peter’s College of Oxford University, and at Corpus Christi, Jesus and Queens’ College of Cambridge University.
+They are tenable at St Peter’s College of Oxford University, and at Corpus Christi College of Cambridge University.
 Students are nominated by their senior tutors on the basis of need as well as academic ability.

 Langdon Dowsett Scholarships